Introduction to GPU programming models

 Python

-Python offers support for GPU programming through several libraries, including:
+Python offers support for GPU programming through multiple abstraction levels.

 CuPy

 CuPy is a GPU-based data array library compatible with NumPy/SciPy.
 It offers a highly similar interface to NumPy and SciPy, making it easy for developers to transition to GPU computing.
-To utilize CuPy, simply replace ‘numpy’ and ‘scipy’ with ‘cupy’ and ‘cupyx.scipy’ in your Python code.
+Code written with NumPy can often be adapted to use CuPy with minimal modifications; in most straightforward cases, one might simply replace ‘numpy’ and ‘scipy’ with ‘cupy’ and ‘cupyx.scipy’ in their Python code.

 Numba